Finite difference and finite element methods for partial differential equations on fractals: Formulations for the Dirichlet problem

-Them $U_0=\{ g(x)\}_{x\in V_0}$ y $U_I$ solve The main issue with this discrete formulation is that we need to know the renormalization constant.
-In this case, the renormalization constant can be viewed as a scaling of the forcing term in the linear system.
+The main issue with this discrete formulation is that we need to know the renormalization constant: the value $5^n$ in the case of the Sierpinski triangle, see \eqref{deflaplacerenor}.
+The renormalization constant can be viewed as a scaling of the forcing term in the linear system.
 This scaling can be approximated as explained next.